Infusing inclusive excellence throughout the WashU Medicine community

 Programming and Professional Development

-Provides education, programming and consultation to the WashU Med community for increased understanding and skill development around the work of diversity, equity and inclusion, utilizing frameworks for culture change, restorative justice, health equity, community building and self-compassion.
+Provides education, programming and consultation to the WashU Med community for increased understanding and skill development around the work of diversity, equity and inclusion, utilizing frameworks for culture change, restorative practices, health and educational equity, community building and self-compassion.

 Upcoming events